orstavik/JoiEvents/docs/5_EventFeedback/3_WhatIs_VisualEventFeedback.md

 CssControls chooses a visual feedback image from a predefined set; GetSetEvent adds a custom made visual image (as an element).

 Natively, CssEventControls and GetSetEvent methods are not used in parallel.
 However, if a custom event controlling functions choose to make both available at the same time, (imagine `setCursorImage()` setter method on a `mouseenter` event combined with today's `cursor` CSS property), then the GetSetEvent method should override any CssEventControls set on the same element.

+Composed events and EventSequences should likely combine all three methods in their implementations.

+These use-cases can be controlled from both CSS and JS.
+It is likely, that custom composed events should implement *both* CSS properties to select or do minor alterations between default visual feedback expressions, and JS setter methods to so which method is used to control the feedback depends  Different events have different preferences

 ## References